 Today’s post is a Special Request post for Digger, who asks, “how is a butch dyke to dress for a conference or campus interview?”
 She goes on, “I recently tried to girl-up my wardrobe, and it was pretty much a disaster (ranging from Oh Hell No, to my shoulders don’t fit in any of these tops, to wtf, women’s shoes [even the flats!] are dangerous).
 Not all was lost, but given that presenting as a “conventional” woman is pretty much out of the picture, any advice?”

 I have advice.
-I’m a femme dyke who has lived with my butch partner for almost 10 years.
+I’m a femme dyke who has lived with my butch partner for almost 10 [20] years.
 We have raised two kids together and navigated joint university positions together, both in Oregon and the Midwest.
-We are both now happily out of the academic career track, and back in our beloved Oregon, where I do The Professor, and work half time at the UO, and she has a “big” high pressure job in regional management for a high profile international internet sales start-up that is much in the news these days.
+We are both now happily out of the academic career track, and back in our beloved Oregon, where we both do The Professor Is In.

 My comments are going to come from my decade of watching my partner successfully navigate the two professional realms of academia and the corporate world.